Penrose, Cornwall: John Lionel Rogers (1880–1961)

 Captain John Lionel Rogers, who died on 5 November 1961, was married to Caroline Ford of Pengreep, without issue; his younger brother gave up his right of succession in favour of his eldest son, Lieutenant Commander J. P, Rogers.

 John Peverell Rogers (1925–2012)

 Lt.
 Cdr.
 John Peverell Rogers (1925 – 7 July 2012) was married to Angela, having two sons Nigel (deceased) and Charles (deceased 2018).
 He served in the Royal Navy until 1962 and ran the estate for around ten years, having taken it over from his uncle Lionel Rogers.
 In 1974 he handed a large part of the estate, including farms, properties and woodland, to the National Trust and continued to run the remainder himself.

 Charles Rogers (1956-2018)

 Charles Rogers died in August 2018, apparently without an heir.

-Jordan Adlard Rogers (1988-)
+Jordan Adlard Rogers (1987–)

-In 2019, Jordan Adlard Rogers proved he was the son of the previous owner, by a DNA test, and inherited the estate.
+In 2019, Jordan Adlard Rogers proved he was the son of the previous owner, by a DNA test, and inherited the remaining parts of the estate still owned by the Roger’s family and the right to reside in Penrose House.